PandeySudeep/GDA/README.md

-# Gaussian-Discriminant-Analysis
+# Does Gaussian Discriminant Analysis perform better than Logistic Regression?

-comparing GDA against Logistic Regression
+## Overview